niko1499/Lidar_Utility/README.md

 # To compile the project:
 cd ~/Lidar_Utility
 '''
 source devel/setup.bash	   *(OR ADD IT TO YOUR BASHRC)
 '''

 '''
 catkin_make
-'''			*If you have trouble delete /build /devel and any CMake files
+'''

 **NOTE IF catkin_make fails run this instead or delete the pandalidar driver**
 '''